Enlightenment Reading: Uniting the Heavens and theEarth

 Since the dawn of time, many people around the world believed the heavens and the earth to be completely separate places, with separate laws.
 For many religions, the heavens we're a world of the gods, of perfection, and of immortality, while the earth was a land of mortality, change, and imperfection.

 Tanget!
 Eager to up-date the overall appearance of my trusty business.
-Reactions on the modern look of https://www.pestcontrolshop.ca?
-Really a proficient pest control supply shop in Burlington if ever needed within the general Ontario area.
+Reactions on the modern look of http://holynativity.ca?
+Really an awesome church that cares if ever needed within the general Alberta area.
 Value your opinions.
 Many thanks!

 Why would so many people across the world share the same belief?
 Because when they looked to the heavens, they saw proof of perfection, and proof of immortality.
 Even if things on earth we're not perfectly ordered, the heavens were.
 Even if things changed on earth all the time, the heavens we're always completely predictable.
 And even though things on earth died, this was not true in the heavens.